// DECLASSIFIED // PROJECT GRUDGE // NUCLEAR INCIDENT //

 The nuclear connection is the thread that makes this case uniquely significant.
 These objects appeared specifically over nuclear weapons facilities.
 Not over cities, not over coastlines, not over random stretches of desert — over Los Alamos, over Sandia, over Kirtland, over White Sands.
 The same phenomenon appeared over a Soviet nuclear test facility in 1973.
 Whatever these objects were, they appear to have had a specific interest in humanity's nuclear weapons infrastructure at the precise moment in history when that infrastructure first came into existence.

-The 2026 PURSUE document release has added important new detail without resolving the core mystery.
+The 2026 PURSUE document releases have added important new detail without resolving the core mystery.
 The Project Grudge classification confirms that the most sensitive parts of the investigation were deliberately separated from the public-facing Air Force study.
 The Tuck correspondence shows the personal engagement of bomb designers.
+The full conference transcript puts Teller's and LaPaz's reasoning on the record, word for word.
 The 1973 CIA report extends the pattern into the Soviet Union.
 And the 1986 Pajarito letter shows the phenomenon had not gone away.

 The green fireballs of New Mexico were never explained.
 After more than 75 years, they remain one of the most credible and most overlooked UAP cases on record.